MarijnKneppersSMC/HTML-basis/README.md

-You can visit the hosted page of this repository [here](https://marijnknepperssmc.github.io/HTML-basis/)
+You can visit the hosted page of this repository [here](https://marijnknepperssmc.github.io/HTML-basis/) and the source with a live editor [here](https://replit.com/@MarijnKneppersS/HTML-basis)